Darianne/fact-foods---ryerson-capstone/README.md

 # fact-foods---ryerson-capstone
-Ryerson Capstone Project on classification with Kaggle's dataset Please see the presentation open_foodfacts.pptx
+Ryerson Capstone Project on classification with Kaggle's dataset.
+Please see the presentation open_foodfacts.pptx